monzelb/monzelb.github.io/README.md

 <snippet>
   <content><![CDATA[
 # ${1:Project Name}
 TODO: This page is my first project at General Assembly's Web Development Intensive, and will serve as a portfolio for all of my future web development projects.
+Stay tuned for more rojects to be posted!

 ## Contributing
 1. Fork it!